HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/places/README.md

 So `.Distinct()` must collapse `+0.0` and `-0.0` and must not collapse `NaN` and `NaN` with the same bit representation.
 And distinct by hex string representation must not collapse `+0.0` and `-0.0` and must collapse `NaN`s with the same bit representation.

-So we need to create 3 places: `+0.0`, `-0.0`, `NaN`. `+0.0` and `-0.0` are allowed to be passed through JSON encoder, howhever `NaN` - is not allowed.
+So we need to create 3 places: `+0.0`, `-0.0`, `NaN`. `+0.0` and `-0.0` are allowed to be passed through JSON encoder, however `NaN` - is not allowed.
 Luckily place ID is encrypted with AES-128-ECB and not MAC'ed, so we can use `/api/get/place/:id` (which not require place to be saved in DB) to brute force place ID suffix in order to get decrypted value representing `NaN` which is `s111..111fff..fff` (any sign bit, 11 bits of exponent set to 1, any fraction bits).
-In average we need 1024 attempts and after brute forcing we can update the non existing point by using `/api/put/place/:id` (which implemented as database upsert) to save `NaN` value in the database.
+On average we need 1024 attempts and after brute forcing we can update the nonexisting point by using `/api/put/place/:id` (which is implemented as database upsert) to save `NaN` value in the database.

-Also we need to take into account that an attempt to encode a `NaN` value as JSON in standard golang package leads to an error (`500 Internal Server Error` on `/api/get/place/:id`).
+Also we need to take into account that an attempt to encode a `NaN` value as JSON in a standard golang package leads to an error (`500 Internal Server Error` on `/api/get/place/:id`).
-Howhever `/api/route` uses streaming response, so if the part of the reponse with flag is already written then any subsequent errors are not a problem for us.
+However `/api/route` uses streaming response, so if the part of the reponse with the flag is already written then any subsequent errors are not a problem for us.

-Also note that arrays before merge are ordered by place ID lexicographically, so we need register user with ID after AES-128-ECB lexicographically large enough so created places with `NaN` to be ordered at the end of the route.
+Also note that arrays before merge are ordered by place ID lexicographically, so we need to register the user with ID after AES-128-ECB lexicographically large enough so created places with `NaN` to be ordered at the end of the route.

 ## Putting it all together

 1. Brute force `/api/auth` to get lowest and highest ordered places in most cases
-2. Create two places with one coordinate set to `+0.0` and `-0.0` with lowest ordered auth
+2. Create two places with one coordinate set to `+0.0` and `-0.0` with the lowest ordered auth
 3. Brute force `NaN` place (awaiting `500 Internal Server Error` status code) with highest ordered auth, also create some random place before `NaN`

 In such exploitation places in the route will be ordered as follows: